-The costs of running the program made it possible to get work done that my team would not otherwise have had time to do.
+The low costs of running the program made it possible to get work done that would not otherwise have been economical to do.
 Plus, it was way less expensive than hiring contractors.
 Everyone can win!

 Sketchy Sources Don’t Pay

-Make More Money — Look Good Doing It!
+Make More Money — And Look Good Doing It!

 I understand fully why a studio wants to keep control of their shows.
 It’s their intellectual property.
 It’s their means of earning money.
 Especially for the top-tier shows like Fairy Tail, or shows that got cool fancy box sets like Gate or Monster Musume, studios want to control every aspect of the product to ensure buyers enjoy a great experience.**